engelanna/addressing-the-yan-report/assets/markdown/trial_1_the_yan_report.md

 / pow(self.alphabet_size, text_length)
 ```

-<br>Here's [the Python version](https://github.com/engelanna/verifying-sars-cov-2-origin-hypotheses/blob/master/src/probabilities/probability_of_kmer_occurring_n_times_in_text.py#L14-L23) should you prefer it to mathematical gobbledygook.
-Giving it a spin:
+The code's been [tested](https://github.com/engelanna/verifying-sars-cov-2-origin-hypotheses/blob/main/test/probabilities/probability_of_kmer_occurring_n_times_in_text.py), so should be reliable.
+Let's take it for a spin :yarn::cat:

+---

 https://www.citizensjournal.us/patents-prove-sars-cov-2-is-a-manufactured-virus/

 Note: Yan et al measured from the beginning of the spike, the [accession page]](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.1) puts that at 21579.

+---

+Plotting EcoRI/BstEII occurences across just the spike

 Fatality: Occam's razor